New PTO president meeting the principal

-In the note, ask when would be a convenient time (over the next two weeks) for the principal to meet.
+In the note, ask when would be a convenient time for the principal to meet over the next two weeks.
 Would she like you to make an appointment with the school secretary?

 Come to the meeting on time and be prepared with an outline of what you would like to discuss and questions to ask.
 This is beneficial to both parties.

 Smile, smile, smile.
 Thank the principal for taking time to meet and immediately take out your notes, pad of paper, and a pen.
 This shows your sense of business and organization and will be appreciated.

 Make sure that the principal understands each activity and event as you discuss traditional as well as new ideas.
 Ask for opinions and seek her views.
 If you are speaking with a brand-new principal at the school, be prepared to show pictures (an album of photos or a folder stored on your computer).
 New administrators are learning, as well, and would appreciate knowing what the PTO has typically done in the past.

 Before you leave that first meeting, express your eagerness to work together and to keep communication open.
 This is a nice segue into scheduling monthly (at least) meetings with the principal.
 I have found that getting together before the monthly board meetings is helpful.
 Usually 30 to 45 minutes is sufficient.